moves-rwth/prophesy/README.md

 ========

 Prophesy is a tool set for parameter synthesis of parametric Markov models.
-It can work with a variety of backends.
+It can work with a variety of backend tools.
 The release of Prophesy is accompanied by an [overview paper]().
 To get started, see the notes further below.